conan-io/docs/reference/generators/premake.rst

 conan_basic_setup()
 +++++++++++++++++++

 Basic function to setup the settings into your configuration.
-Useful to reduce the logic in premake scripts and automate the conversion of
+Useful to reduce the logic in Premake scripts and automate the conversion of
 settings:

 .. code-block:: lua